vicksEmmanuel/Detect_Covid_19_And_Pneumnonia/README.md

 ### Decision

 1. What kind of model do we use to train and why
 2. Cleaning and preparation of data
-3. Differences and relationships between data (showing graphs)
+3. Differences and relationships between data (showing graphs) - (Zhang)
-4. Training of data
+4. Training of data (victor)
-5. Inference (show graphs and accuracy)
+5. Inference (show graphs and accuracy) (yuan)
+6. Integrate with open cv (liu & Yao)
-6. Pratical use (create an endpoint and basic html that uses our model)
+7. Pratical use (create an endpoint and basic html that uses our model) (liu & Yao)